IvanSpirandelli/Programming-Exercises-for-Computational-Topology/README.md

 # Programming Exercises for Computational Topology
-This repository contains exercises that were given to students of the course "Computational Topology" at [University of Potsdam](https://www.uni-potsdam.de/de/) in 2022.
+This repository contains programming exercises that were given to students of the course "Computational Topology" at [University of Potsdam](https://www.uni-potsdam.de/de/) in 2022.
 The lecture was given by Prof. Myf Evans.
 The courses contents were based on Herbert Edelsbrunners [Computational Topology: An Introduction.](https://www.maths.ed.ac.uk/~v1ranick/papers/edelcomp.pdf)

 The exercises aim at introducing the [Julia](https://julialang.org/) programming language and ask to implement algorithms discussed in the lecture.